Freedteck/propatrade-x/README.md

 ## Real Use Case: Alice Buys a Home

-Alice finds a property listed by Bob on PropaTradex.
+Alice finds a property listed by Bob on PropaTrade-x.
 She deposits the purchase amount into escrow.
 Bob confirms he's ready to transfer the property.
 Alice inspects and confirms satisfaction.
 The smart contract automatically:

 - Releases payment to Bob
 - Transfers property ownership to Alice